← Back to Blog

 Key characteristics:

-• Material is cut away — 15-30% of tip material becomes waste
+• Material is cut away — a notable portion of tip material becomes waste (commonly estimated at 15–30%)

 • Grain flow is interrupted — cutting severs the metal's natural grain structure